ManuelLerchner/AutoPas-AutoTuning-Seminar-Paper/README.md

 # Algorithm Selection and Auto-Tuning in AutoPas Seminar Paper

-This repository contains my seminar paper and presentation materials for the `Seminar in Methods for Molecular Dynamics` course conducted at the Technical University of Munich (TUM). (!!TODO!!
-Short summary)
+This repository contains my seminar paper and presentation materials for the `Seminar in Methods for Molecular Dynamics` course conducted at the Technical University of Munich (TUM).
+The paper and slides provide an introduction molecular dynamics (MD) simulations using the AutoPas framework.
+The paper also discusses the benefits and drawbacks of auto-tuning in MD simulations and introduces an early stopping optimization to reduce the overhead of parameter space exploration.

 ## Table of Contents